shenwei356/csvtk/doc/docs/usage.md

   round           round float to n decimal places

-Commands for Data Transformation: fold            fold multiple values of a field into cells of groups gather          gather columns into key-value pairs, like tidyr::gather/pivot_longer long2matrix     convert the long format to a matrix matrix2long     convert a matrix to the long format
+Commands for Data Transformation: fold            fold multiple values of one or more fields into cells of groups gather          gather columns into key-value pairs, like tidyr::gather/pivot_longer long2matrix     convert the long format to a matrix matrix2long     convert a matrix to the long format